Liloan

 Liloan, officially the Municipality of Liloan (Lungsod sa Liloan; Bayan ng Liloan), is a municipality in the province of Cebu, Philippines.
 According to the 2024 census, it has a population of 158,387 people, making it the most populated municipality in Cebu and the whole Visayas.
+Liloan is known as the Light of North and the home of Titay's rosquillos.
+It serves as a gateway between Metro Cebu and the northern parts of Cebu.

 History

+Etymological History

 Along its coastline, there is a spot called Silot, where a whirlpool is created by the ebbs and flows of the waters from the bay.
 This phenomenon is called lilo in Cebuano.
 Because of this, the town was known as Liloan, meaning "a place where there is a lilo".

-The creation of the municipality of Liloan could have been at the same time the parish was established, but not earlier than its being a parish.
-As recorded, the first priest of Lilo served in 1845.
-The term of the first mayor was from 1845 to 1846.
+The Creation of Liloan and Part in the History of Consolacion & Compostela

+The creation of Liloan was officially on August 23, 1844 from a superior decree making it officially separated from Mandaue, The Parish was instated in Liloan before the separation.
+It was officially instated as a parish on January 27, 1845 from a decree handed out by the Bishop of Cebu.
+The town's organized governance began around 1845, with Capitan Banlitan cited as the first "capitan municipal."
+Consolacion separated from Liloan and also received a supreme decree from the Bishop of Cebu for a parish to be created.
+Compostela merged with Liloan from Danao and later separated in 1919 by its spaniard administration.

+Liloan during World War II

 During the war years (World War II), Liloan had three mayors at one time.

+a small Japanese Shipwreck was found and discovered in Silot Bay aswell.

 Geography

-Liloan is bordered on the north by the town of Compostela, to the west by Cebu City, on the east by the Camotes Sea, and on the south by the town of Consolacion.
+Liloan is a rapidly developing coastal municipality bounded on the north by the town of Compostela, to the west by Cebu City, on the east by the Camotes Sea, and on the south by the town of Consolacion.
 It is 18 km from Cebu City.
 Liloan lies within Metro Cebu.
+The municipality is characterized by a mixture of coastal plains, mangrove areas near Silot Bay and Mountainous Terrains as well as valleys present in Cotcot, Yati, and Tayud.